dotnet-presentations/dotNETConf/2021/MainEvent/README.md

 New to #dotNETConf?
 Check out the videos from last year and save November 9-11 for this year's event.  https://aka.ms/dotnetconf_savedate

 ***
+# SWAG

+We currently have some digital SWAG you can download on the conference website here [https://dotnetconf.net/swag](https://dotnetconf.net/swag) and we'll be adding a lot more as we get closer to the event!

 # Syndication